bram-is/homepage-old/src/pages/available.md

 - Progressive Web Apps (PWA)
 - Build tools like Webpack, Gulp, NPM scripts
 - Methods like Scrum, Jira, TargetProcess, Trello, git, style- and JavaScript linters and other tools.

-## Still with me?

-Drop me a message below.
-The more details about your project you include in your message, the faster I can get back to you.
-You’ll hear back from me within 2–4 business days.